Scroll down to see what's available.

-If you completed the D32/33 or A1/2 Assessment Award many years ago, and you need to demonstrate that you are now working at the current TAQA assessment and quality assurance standards, you can work through these modules and then complete the self-assessment grid to evidence the current requirements.
+If you completed the D32/33 or A1/2 Assessment Award many years ago, and you need to demonstrate that you are now working at the current assessment qualification content, you can work through these modules and then complete a self-assessment grid as evidence of the current requirements.

 You will receive a downloadable record of achievement upon completion.

 The modules include text, animations (narrated by me), videos, free downloadable resources, activities, a quiz, and a reading & website list.